sensu/sensu-docs/content/sensu-go/5.18/installation/auth.md

 To enable permissions for external users and groups within Sensu, create a set of [roles, cluster roles][11], [role bindings, and cluster role bindings][13] that map to the usernames and group names found in your authentication providers.

 Make sure to include the [group prefix][34] and [username prefix][35] when creating Sensu role bindings and cluster role bindings.
-Without an assigned role or cluster role, users can sign in to the Sensu dashboard but can't access any Sensu resources.
+Without an assigned role or cluster role, users can sign in to the Sensu web UI but can't access any Sensu resources.

 **4. Log in to Sensu**

-After you configure the correct roles and bindings, log in to [sensuctl][36] and the [Sensu dashboard][1] using your single-sign-on username and password (no prefix required).
+After you configure the correct roles and bindings, log in to [sensuctl][36] and the [Sensu web UI][1] using your single-sign-on username and password (no prefix required).

 ## LDAP authentication

-Sensu offers [commercial support][6] for a standards-compliant LDAP tool for authentication to the Sensu dashboard, API, and sensuctl.
+Sensu offers [commercial support][6] for a standards-compliant LDAP tool for authentication to the Sensu web UI, API, and sensuctl.
 The Sensu LDAP authentication provider is tested with [OpenLDAP][7].
 If you're using AD, head to the [AD section][37].